-Our Plumbing & Heating Engineers supply and fit Ground Source Heat Pumps
+Our Renewable Heating Engineers supply & fit Ground Source Heat Pumps

 Ground source heat pumps extract heat from pipes that are buried in the ground.
 This heat is then converted through a heat exchanger and compressor to create higher temperature heat.